jupyterhub/binderhub/doc/index.rst

 - A **Docker registry** (such as gcr.io) that hosts container images
 - **JupyterHub** to deploy temporary containers for users

-To get started, start with :doc:`create-k8s-cluster`.
+To get started, start with :doc:`create-cloud-resources`.

 .. tip::